 Pushing forward with their new Collaborative Communications vision, Unified Communications and Business VoIP provider RingCentral has just announced their latest offering: a new Collaborative Contact Center solution.
-Building off of the provider’s existing Contact Center, and integrated closely with their collaboration solution Glip, this new Collaborative Contact Center offers a totally new way for businesses to manage their customer engagement, as well as internal communications.
+Building off of the provider’s existing Contact Center, and integrated closely with their collaboration solution Glip, this addition to the RingCentral pricing plans offers a totally new way for businesses to manage their customer engagement, as well as internal communications.

 Now, RingCentral already had a Contact Center solution, so this isn’t some new territory for them.
 However, this new Collaborative Contact center stands out amongst the competition with a few unique features that really pushing the solution to new boundaries.
 RingCentral is aiming to solve the issues that plague most contact centers, by introducing both Artificial Intelligence, as well as new collaborative tools to help bridge the gaps of internal and external business communications.

 A New Collaborative Contact Center